yawnee/100-Days-Python/README.md

-Description
-This is the 100 days of python from udemy
+Living through the journey of the Udemy course: 100 days of python from udemy